Sun: Development of scientific understanding

 In 1666, Isaac Newton observed the Sun's light using a prism, and showed that it is made up of light of many colours.
 In 1800, William Herschel discovered infrared radiation beyond the red part of the solar spectrum.
 The 19th century saw advancement in spectroscopic studies of the Sun; Joseph von Fraunhofer recorded more than 600 absorption lines in the spectrum, the strongest of which are still often referred to as Fraunhofer lines.
 The 20th century brought about several specialised systems for observing the Sun, especially at different narrowband wavelengths, such as those using Calcium-H (396.9 nm), Calcium-K (393.37 nm) and Hydrogen-alpha (656.46 nm) filtering.

 During early studies of the optical spectrum of the photosphere, some absorption lines were found that did not correspond to any chemical elements then known on Earth.
 In 1868, Norman Lockyer hypothesised that these absorption lines were caused by a new element that he dubbed helium, after the Greek Sun god Helios.
 Twenty-five years later, helium was isolated on Earth.

-In the early years of the modern scientific era, the source of the Sun's energy was a significant puzzle.
+In the early modern scientific era, the source of the Sun's energy was a significant puzzle.
 Lord Kelvin suggested that the Sun is a gradually cooling liquid body that is radiating an internal store of heat.
-Kelvin and Hermann von Helmholtz then proposed a gravitational contraction mechanism to explain the energy output, but the resulting age estimate was only 20 million years, well short of the time span of at least 300 million years suggested by some geological discoveries of that time.
+Kelvin and Hermann von Helmholtz proposed a gravitational contraction mechanism to explain the energy output, but the resulting age estimate was only 20 million years, well short of the time span of at least 300 million years suggested by some geological discoveries of that time.
 In 1890, Lockyer proposed a meteoritic hypothesis for the formation and evolution of the Sun.

 Not until 1904 was a documented solution offered.
 Ernest Rutherford suggested that the Sun's output could be maintained by an internal source of heat, and suggested radioactive decay as the source.
-However, it would be Albert Einstein who would provide the essential clue to the source of the Sun's energy output with his mass–energy equivalence relation E = mc^{2}.
+Albert Einstein provided the essential clue to the source of the Sun's energy output with his mass–energy equivalence relation E = mc^{2}.
 In 1920, Sir Arthur Eddington proposed that the pressures and temperatures at the core of the Sun could produce a nuclear fusion reaction that merged hydrogen (protons) into helium nuclei, resulting in a production of energy from the net change in mass.
 The preponderance of hydrogen in the Sun was confirmed in 1925 by Cecilia Payne using the ionisation theory developed by Meghnad Saha.
 The theoretical concept of fusion was developed in the 1930s by the astrophysicists Subrahmanyan Chandrasekhar and Hans Bethe.
 Bethe calculated the details of the two main energy-producing nuclear reactions that power the Sun.
 In 1957, Margaret Burbidge, Geoffrey Burbidge, William Fowler and Fred Hoyle showed that most of the elements in the universe have been synthesised by nuclear reactions inside stars, some like the Sun.